Population annealing with topological defect driven nonlocal updates for spin systems with quenched disorder: Conclusions and outlook

 In this paper we introduced a method, inspired by the Toric Code, of exploring rugged energy landscape of 2d random-bond Ising and 3d random plaquette gauge models based on creation, movement and annihilation of topological defects.
 The advantages of this approach are: (i) from the point of view of the original phase space of the models, the effect of the dynamics of the topological defects is equivalent to non-local moves, which allow the system to overcome energy barriers that other exploration strategies based on thermal fluctuation or tunneling don't, (ii) topological defect moves are compatible with massively parallel implementations.
 The disadvantage of this approach is a substantial enlargement of the phase space in the early stages of simulation.

 We implemented this method in a state-of-the-art Population Annealing algorithm by adding moves related to topological defects and an extra field parameter in the Hamiltonian, $\kappa$, which energetically penalizes them.
 The presented Defect-driven Population Annealing (DPA) algorithm utilizes annealing in a two-parameter space: the temperature and the $\kappa$, where starting temperature may now be arbitrary.
 This offers additional application flexibility, but leaves the annealing path undetermined.
 To this end we devised a new family entropy-preserving adaptive step procedure that effectively navigates the $(\beta, \kappa)$-space in order to drive the replica population towards an objective value of final family entropy.
+The merging of more advanced annealing schemes such as culling fraction with the exploration of the two-dimensional annealing parameter space leaves room for improvement, which we leave as a possible extension of this work.

 We have tested the new algorithm on the 3d random plaquette gauge model, as the 2d random bond Ising model lacks numerically hard disorder cases.
 We leave the problem of algorithm performance in 2d random bond Ising model for future study.
 The ground state problem of the 3d RPGM with Gaussian disorder was solved in a representation we named random field wall model, using standard PA as a benchmark.
 We found that the RFW model is substantially more numerically demanding than the 3d Edwards-Anderson model, which limited our thorough simulations to lattice sizes $L=4$ and $L=6$.
 Bigger lattices have been explored, but we leave its thorough study for a future extension of the present work.
 The results for DPA on those lattices have shown that it is capable of improving thermalization in comparison with PA, effectively avoiding running out of family entropy even for the hardest disorder instances.
-When focusing on the instances that PA finds the hardest, we have been able to observe that DPA can be superior to regular PA with a computational investment 2 to 16 times higher, approximately, depending on the case.
-Yet sometimes DPA trades improvement of family entropy for decrease in $g_0$ metric.
-Finally, when studying hard cases for which thermalization is not properly achieved, the proposed non-local moves still show an advantage in overcoming energy barriers and thus yield lower energies.
-It is also worth noting that the results are greatly improved when a fast enough random number generator is used, such that the Monte Carlo updates themselves constitute the real bottleneck for the simulations and thus the fair measure of the computational work invested.